Services for People with Sight or Hearing Difficulties

 - assessing and providing appropriate equipment to help with daily living

 - providing training and instruction on how to use equipment

-- developing your independent living skills through planned programmes of rehabilitation
+- developing your independent living skills

 - giving you and your carers information, advice and support

-- signposting you to other useful organisations
+- giving you information about other useful organisations

 - providing specialised mobility training including orientation to unfamiliar indoor and outdoor environments